morehawes/nuxt-auth-example/README.md

 npm run start
 ```

+> [!NOTE]
-NOTE: For full functionality you'll need to add your own github oauth app client id and client secret in the [`NuxtAuthHandler`](./server/api/auth/%5B...%5D.ts).
+> For full functionality you'll need to add your own github oauth app client id and client secret in the [`NuxtAuthHandler`](./server/api/auth/%5B...%5D.ts).
 See [the next section](#environment-variables) for more on this and other configuration.

 ## Environment variables